Toggle Location Modal

 5. Be prepared to discuss lifestyle habits, such as smoking, diet, and stress levels, as these can impact the condition.

-Preparing a list of concerns to ask the eye doctor can help patients better understand thyroid eye disease and manage it effectively.
+Preparing a list of concerns to ask the ophthalmologist can help patients better understand thyroid eye disease and manage it effectively.
 You can consider the following questions:

 1. What is causing my thyroid eye disease?